kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 <img srcset="path/to/image/resolution-small.jpg 570w, path/to/image/resolution-medium.jpg 1200w, path/to/image/resolution-large.jpg 1920w" alt="Example image">
 ```

+Note:

+We need to tell the browser the size of each img, so it is aware of img size before downloading it, that way it can choose which img to download.
+The important part here is that the browser chooses which img to display, based on dimensions of the user device.

-This lets the browser choose the correct size of img by itself.
+Long story short, this method lets the browser choose the correct size of img by itself.

 2. One shot, different cropping & sizes